m-doru/dslab-hw3/README.md

 $ jupyter notebook --ip 10.90.38.21
 ```

-Browse to the clone of the repository and open the notebook.
+Browse to the clone of the repository and open the notebook that you made above
+with your name in the filename.

 If you close your browser window on accident and need to get back to your
 notebook, you can find the currently-running notebook servers with: